easypaysy/easypaysy.github.io/_posts/2019-12-01-why-easypaysy.md

 Today (December, 1st, 2019) is the day easypaysy gets public.

-Many of use believe that Bitcoin is being dragged by a terrible UX (User Experience).
+Many of us believe that Bitcoin is being dragged by a terrible UX (User Experience).

 That isn't unique of Bitcoin.